0x00wolf/PATHBYTER-Hybrid-Encryption-Ransomware-with-Multiprocessing-in-Python/README.md

 **Round 2: Splunk's full test on a Desktop computer running Windows 10**

 This time I used 100,000 garbage files, each 512kb, filled with a corny quote from the movie Hackers repeated many times.
-The test computer has a Ryzen 5800x CPU, 32 GB DDR5 ram, and an NVME 4 SSD.
+The test computer had a Ryzen 5800x CPU, 32 GB DDR5 ram, and an NVME 4 SSD.
 Admittedly this broke my code, which was only Linux compatible at the time, so after some tinkering I ran the tests.

 **The results were... impressive.**